 Do you like to read, write and learn?
 If you move to Missoula, you'll likely find that many of your neighbors like to as well.
 Missoula is one of the more educated communities in America, with a full 50.35% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

-The per capita income in Missoula in 2010 was $25,275, which is upper middle income relative to Montana and the nation.
-This equates to an annual income of $101,100 for a family of four.
+The per capita income in Missoula in 2018 was $36,010, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $144,040 for a family of four.
 However, Missoula contains both very wealthy and poor people as well.

+Missoula is a somewhat ethnically-diverse city.
 The people who call Missoula home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Missoula residents report their race to be White, followed by Native American.
-Important ancestries of people in Missoula include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Missoula include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Missoula is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.